limikael/minixapi/README.md

 ## Introduction

-MiniXapi is an xAPI LRS.
-It has no where near full xAPI compliance, it might get there some day, but it is not seen as a goal, it will grow on an need basis.
+MiniXapi is an xAPI learning record store.
 It is common for xAPI record stores to store their data in a NoSQL database, such as MongoDB.
-MiniXapi stores it's data in a standard PDO relational database.
+MiniXapi is a bit different since it stores its data in a standard relational database, using the standard PDO class in PHP.
 It was designed this way in order to fit into a traditional web applications and environments, such as WordPress.
-It can expose an xAPI REST endpoint.
 It can also be used as a library, in order to be embedded into other web applications.
-MiniXapi is written in PHP.
+It can also expose an xAPI REST endpoint to be accessed according to the xAPI standard.
+It has no where near full xAPI compliance, it might get there some day, who knows.
+However, full compliance is not seen as a goal at the moment, it will grow on a need basis.

 ## Usage as a REST endpoint